danomatika/ofxAppUtils/README.markdown

 To get a copy of the repository you can download the source from [http://github.com/danomatika/ofxAppUtils/zipball/master](http://github.com/danomatika/ofxAppUtils/zipball/master) or, alternatively, you can use git clone:
 <pre>
-git clone git://github.com/danomatika/ofxAppUtilsgit
+git clone git://github.com/danomatika/ofxAppUtils.git
 </pre>

-The addon should sit in openFrameworks/addons/ofxAppUtils/.
+The addon should sit in `openFrameworks/addons/ofxAppUtils/`.

 You will also need the following addon dependencies:

 * ofxControlPanel: https://github.com/kylemcdonald/ofxControlPanel
+* ofxXmlSettings: included with OpenFrameworks

 Running the Example Project
 -------------------------------

-If you're using OS X, open the XCode project in ofxAppUtils/example/ and hit "Build and Run".
+If you're using OS X, open the Xcode project in ofxAppUtils/example/ and hit "Build and Run".

 The addon should work fine in Windows and Linux, although there are no example build files yet.